January – April 27, 2023

-Art exhibition by renowned Englewood-based artist to be the centerpiece of humanities/theater project in northern New Jersey
+Art exhibition by renowned Englewood-based artist is the centerpiece of humanities/theater projects in northern New Jersey

 In 1992, after moving to their new home on Jones Road in Englewood, New Jersey, artist and activist Faith Ringgold and her family were met with racist hostility from their new neighbors as she sought to build a studio on her property.
 Her response was the creation of her Coming to Jones Road series where she narrates a story of survival and transcendence.
 In paintings, serigraphs, lithographs, and mixed media works using quilted fabric and painting, Ms. Ringgold celebrates her ancestors and their journeys along the Underground Railroad that brought her to Harlem and then finally to her home and a studio in New Jersey.

 Having lived most of her life in Harlem, Faith and her husband, Burdette Ringgold, moved to Jones Road in Englewood in 1992.
 She longed to have a garden and to build a studio to pursue her artwork fulltime.
 She was met by hostile neighbors who organized themselves to try to prevent her from building her studio.
 She ultimately prevailed, but was taken aback by the racism she faced in her new home.
 Instead of creating work based in anger, she decided to find a way to create something uplifting that would honor all of those whose sacrifices carried her forward.
 About Jones Road Ms. Ringgold says, “I have tried to couple the beauty of this place with the harsh realities of its racist history to create a freedom series that turns all of the ugliness of spirit, past and present into something livable.”

 As the country continues to grapple with the effects of COVID, an upsurge in protests reflected in the Black Lives Matter movement, and the Supreme Court deliberations over the rights of women, Faith Ringgold’s work continues to acquire resonance, inspiring both activists and artists.